rachelslaybaugh/NE24/project.md

 * PyNE, Python for Nuclear Engineering: [GitHub page](https://github.com/pyne/pyne) and [website](http://pyne.io/)
 * If you find another useful list, add it here and submit a pull request to this project page :).

+Note that most codes will have a list of Issues or Tickets that detail code needs.
+Many of these are labeled as "novice" or "low-hanging fruit", etc.
+You can also often contact someone from the development team to see if they have suggestions for good ways to get involved.

 -----------
 ### Abstract
 Due 2015/03/30

-Submit an abstract on bCourses that is one page or less discussing what you will do for your project.
+Submit an abstract on bCourses that is one page or less (unless you are in a group, in which case it can be longer) discussing what you will do for your project.
 This should include:

 1. The project to which you would like to contribute.
 2. An outline of what you intend to do.